-Most Thai recipes are a combination of sweet, sour, and spicy, and this recipe is the epitome of this delectable description, although you can choose to make the dish mild (without chilies) and it will still turn out wonderful and rich-tasting.
-Stir-fried with plenty of fresh shiitake mushrooms (or the mushrooms of your choice), this savory chicken dish will satisfy even the biggest of appetites.
-Just serve with rice and you have a complete, nutritious meal that tastes as true Thai food should.
+Most Thai recipes are a combination of sweet, sour, and spicy, and this recipe is the epitome of this flavor combination.
+You can choose to make the dish mild (without chilies) and it will still turn out wonderful and rich-tasting.
+Stir-fried with plenty of fresh shiitake mushrooms, this savory chicken dish will satisfy even the biggest of appetites.
+Just serve with rice and you have a complete, flavorful, and nutritious meal.

 - 4 boneless chicken thighs (or 2 boneless chicken breasts; sliced into bite-size pieces)